simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 **The data clearly shows that TryHackMe is better for absolute beginners**, with its comprehensive IT fundamentals, gentler learning curve, and lower cost. **HackTheBox Academy excels for those with IT backgrounds** who want to specialize in offensive security and pursue advanced certifications.

 Ultimately, the choice between the two platforms depends on your current skill level, career goals, learning style, and budget.
-Many successful cybersecurity professionals use both platforms strategically—starting with TryHackMe for foundational knowledge and transitioning to HackTheBox Academy for advanced specialization.
+Many successful cybersecurity professionals use both platforms strategically - starting with TryHackMe for foundational knowledge and transitioning to HackTheBox Academy for advanced specialization.
 By choosing the right platform (or combination of platforms), you can develop the skills you need to succeed in the exciting and lucrative field of cybersecurity.

 **Our recommendation for most beginners**: Start with **TryHackMe Premium** ($140/year) for your first 6 months, then evaluate whether to add **HackTheBox Academy Individual** ($190/year) based on your career direction and progress.
 This staged approach minimizes initial investment while maximizing learning outcomes.